 Ways to Get Started:

 It doesn’t matter if you want to understand more about politics, talking about cooking or any other activities, you will find an action that can help you to develop that interest.
 Here are several thoughts for beginning your search:

 - Request your friends what groups they belong to.

 - Assess your school’s website or bulletin boards.

-- Your teachers about actions or Speak to your school counselor.
+- Check with your teachers about actions you can take or speak to your school counselor.

-- Whether you have a place of worship, find out if they organizes any tasks which you can take part in.
+- If you have a place of worship, find out if they organizes any tasks which you can take part in.

 - Look into national organizations, like the YMCA or YWCA, Boy or Girl Scouts, and Junior achievement and enroll in the same.

-- Think about starting a group or your very own club.
+- Think about starting a group or your very own club catering to your interests.